-New orders shipping in 2-3 days.
+Orders shipping in 3-5 business days.

-Free Shipping
+Free Shipping!

 Spend $100 USD for free shipping within USA / $225 USD to most international countries.